suica/web-flipclock/README.md

 2. Optimized for mobile device.
 Your phones and tablets, could function as a flip clock with a click.

-3. Click the clock to scale.

-4. Double click the blank area to enter and quit the fullscreen mode.
+3. Double click the blank area to enter and quit the fullscreen mode.

 ## 简介